machavarri/Portfolio-/README.md

 ## Description

-Created a portfolio of work that showcases my skills and talents to employers.
+Created website portfolio to present our work in an organized way to show potential employers.

 ## Repository